Kent Ridge, South Peak

 January 12, 2008

-I came across the route description for this snowshoe trip on trailpeak.com.
-It had all the makings of a good snowshoe trip although the deadfall at the beginning was worse than I expected.
-Several large trees, still bearing needles, were recent victims of the wind.
+I came across this snowshoe trip on trailpeak.com.
+It had all the makings of a good trip although the deadfall at the beginning was worse than I expected.
+Several large trees, still bearing needles, were apparently recent victims of a tempest.

-After getting through the extensive deadfall, we came upon a half-buried trail, too wide to be anything but a snowshoe trail.
+After getting through the extensive deadfall, Dinah and I came upon a half-buried trail, too wide to be anything but a snowshoe trail.
 It was firmer than the surrounding terrain so we followed it until it abruptly ended.
-I wondered if the trailbreakers ran out of energy and turned back.
+I wondered if the trail breakers ran out of energy and turned back.

-We made good time while on the trail and we followed it for most of our trip.
+We made good time while on the trail and followed it for most of our trip.
 It did, however, veer to the right side of the crest, so the first thing we had to do when the trail stopped, was regain the ridge.
 This proved to be taxing.
-Not only was the slope steep but also we sank up to our knees in the soft snow.
+Not only was the slope steep, but we sank up to our knees in the soft snow.

-Before going back, we took a few photos but trees prevented me from doing a summit panorama.
-It was easier to follow our trail back than to break a new trail.
+Before going back, we took a few photos.
+Trees prevented me from doing a 360-degree summit panorama so I did a sweep looking north.

 We enjoyed the trip.
 Although the deadfall and the long plod in the trees detracted, the views on the open slopes and the summit were worth it.